seonglae/ReSRer/README.md

 Reducing context size and increasing QA score simultaneously for ODQA(Open-Domain Question Answering)

+## Abstract
+Large Language Models (LLMs) demonstrate strong performance in various tasks like Question Answering and Reasoning.
+However, due to the nature of the Transformer structure, they are limited to considering only a restricted length of context.
+Despite recent attempts to extend context using techniques like Sparse Attention, there is a lack of research on context shortening.
+Reducing context while maintaining the same performance can be computationally efficient and particularly effective in removing noise that contained unrelated to query in document retrieved by Retrieval-Augmented Generation (RAG).
+[Summarization is a task that creates a shorter version of text while preserving its principal information content](https://aclanthology.org/N18-1158/).
+We proposes a ReSRer architecture, which incorporates a Summarizer model between the traditional Reader-Retriever architecture in an Open-Domain Question Answering system.
+This approach provides the several Reader and Retriever with improving the overall QA pipeline performance.

 # Results
 ## Demo on Huggingface Space
 - [Demo](https://huggingface.co/spaces/seonglae/resrer-demo) in Huggingface Space